hgrif/dbt_tutorial/README.md

 Your environment is now ready to go.
 Run `dbt run --profile flights` to populate our data warehouse.
+This instructs `dbt` to compile and execute the data models defined in `models/`.
 It should complete successfully:

 ![](images/dbt_run.png)